sbaack/FacebookQuantifier/readme.md

 ## Update May 2020: Changes to the data provided by Facebook

 At some point after January 2020, Facebook removed the file 'other_people's_posts_to_your_timeline.json', which contained information about other people's post on your own timeline from the downloadable archive.
 This information is now only available online in [Facebook's Activity Log](https://www.facebook.com/me/allactivity).
 If you're lucky enough to have a copy of your data from January 2020 or earlier, make sure to keep this data.
-I decided to keep the code to parse this data.
+I decided to keep the code to parse this information.

-On the other hand, Facebook added new data:
+On the other hand, Facebook added new data.
+Relevant for this tool are:

 - 'Recent' interactions with people
 - Clicked menu items